Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Maret 2026 05.36.49 UTC
+- WIB: Senin, 9 Maret 2026 06.34.23 UTC
-- WITA: Senin, 9 Maret 2026 06.36.49 UTC
+- WITA: Senin, 9 Maret 2026 07.34.23 UTC
-- WIT: Senin, 9 Maret 2026 07.36.49 UTC
+- WIT: Senin, 9 Maret 2026 08.34.23 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: friendship
+Kategori: success